maine-woDNA/maine-woDNA.github.io/Collection/VerticalBackground.md

 ***Using Vertical Sampling Collection to Learn About Wild Scallop eDNA***

-**eDNA Wild Scallop Beds**
+**eDNA From Wild Scallop Beds**

 For this portion of the study we started with the question: How does eDNA disperse from wild scallop beds?

 Unlike aquaculture scallop populations that are suspended in cages or lantern nets, wild scallop populations live on the sea floor.
+As a result, how we sample for aquaculture scallops will be different than how we sample for wild scallops.

-*An adult sea scallop.
+*An adult wild sea scallop.
 Photo source: Dvora Hart/NOAA Fisheries Science Center*
 ![Scallop1](/assets/images/Scallop1.jpeg)

-*Scallops on the sea floor.
+*Wild scallops on the sea floor.
 Photo source: NOAA Fisheries Science Center*
 ![Scallop2](/assets/images/Scallop2.jpeg)